joannaong/wordflow/README.md

-Wordpress + Jade workflow
+Wordpress workflow that generates a static site
 ========================================

-Wordpress + Jade workflow using composer and grunt
+This workflow uses wordpress as a CMS and generates a static site which can be pushed up to S3.